Ninety-five Theses: Content

-Theses 30–34 deal with the false certainty Luther believed the indulgence preachers offered Christians.
+These 30–34 deal with the false certainty Luther believed the indulgence preachers offered Christians.
 Since no one knows whether a person is truly repentant, a letter assuring a person of his forgiveness is dangerous.
 In theses 35 and 36, he attacks the idea that an indulgence makes repentance unnecessary.
 This leads to the conclusion that the truly repentant person, who alone may benefit from the indulgence, has already received the only benefit the indulgence provides.
 Truly repentant Christians have already, according to Luther, been forgiven of the penalty as well as the guilt of sin.
 In thesis 37, he states that indulgences are not necessary for Christians to receive all the benefits provided by Christ.
 Theses 39 and 40 argue that indulgences make true repentance more difficult.
 True repentance desires God's punishment of sin, but indulgences teach one to avoid punishment, since that is the purpose of purchasing the indulgence.

-In theses 41–47 Luther criticizes indulgences on the basis that they discourage works of mercy by those who purchase them.
-Here he begins to use the phrase, "Christians are to be taught..." to state how he thinks people should be instructed on the value of indulgences.
+In theses 41–47, Luther criticizes indulgences on the basis that they discourage works of mercy by those who purchase them.
+Here, he begins to use the phrase, "Christians are to be taught..." to state how he thinks people should be instructed on the value of indulgences.
 They should be taught that giving to the poor is incomparably more important than buying indulgences, that buying an indulgence rather than giving to the poor invites God's wrath, and that doing good works makes a person better while buying indulgences does not.
-In theses 48–52 Luther takes the side of the pope, saying that if the pope knew what was being preached in his name he would rather St. Peter's Basilica be burned down than "built up with the skin, flesh, and bones of his sheep".
-Theses 53–55 complain about the restrictions on preaching while the indulgence was being offered.
+In theses 48–52, Luther takes the side of the pope, saying that if the pope knew what was being preached in his name, he would rather St. Peter's Basilica be burned down than "built up with the skin, flesh, and bones of his sheep".
+In theses 53–55, Luther critiques the restrictions on preaching while the indulgence was being offered.

 In theses 56–66, Martin Luther criticizes the doctrine of the treasury of merit on which the doctrine of indulgences is based.
 He states that everyday Christians do not understand the doctrine and are being misled.
 For Luther, the true treasure of the church is the gospel of Jesus Christ.
 This treasure tends to be hated because it makes "the first last", in the words of Matthew 19:30 and 20:16.
 Luther uses metaphor and wordplay to describe the treasures of the gospel as nets to catch wealthy people, whereas the treasures of indulgences are nets to catch the wealth of men.